HappyValleyIO/koil/docs/docs/tutorials/cypress.md

 ### Introducing the Cypress test runner

-First up, we'll presume you have a Springboard project ready to go and that you've got a working node environment.
+First up, we'll presume you have a koil project ready to go and that you've got a working node environment.
 In the `src/webapp` directory, run the `npx cypress open` command, and you'll be greeted with the Cypress runner:

 [![cypress runner open](images/cypress-runner.png)](images/cypress-runner.png)